Pang/ShieldMaidens_PatchNotes/README.md

 # ShieldMaidens_TestReleases

+### Version 0.4.6 Notes [September 10, 2021]
+- 2 Compositions added, one for the opening and pillage scene, the other more relaxing to fit your settlement!
+- Sound effects for hitting enemies, blocking arrows, picking up and using pots now in the game.
+There's also mute button on the pause menu just incase you want to listen to your own music ;)
+- The opening scene has now been animated, watch the shield fly in whilst the text pulses to the music
+- Collecting items now triggers a +1 floating animation above the player and using those items will light up the player with the color of the potion consumed
+- If item capacity limit is reached, you'll auto-consume instead of picking up.
+The UI has been updated to display max-capacity of items
+- Since there's currently one level, the map will display a "Pillage!" button in the top right instead of quest markers to not confuse new players during alpha
+- Arrows no longer bounce off your shield but stick into it for a short while, the physics of them bouncing off made no sense previously
+- Re-interacting with Eovir caused an event delegate issue which is now fixed,
+- Clicking exit on menus wont make you throw your shield anymore and trade caravans/apothecary potion numbers are synced properly
+- Small changes to general UI, menus & text

+---
 ### Version 0.4.5 Notes [August 20, 2021]
 - The wall jump mechanic has been removed.
 Having a double jump made wall jumping excessive and having some walls be climbable and others not was actually just inconsistent & annoying to players.
 If you're struggling to get over the keeps - try jumping on something else first :)
 - Co op is back, you can enable/disable from the settlement from now on.
 So remember to enable before you head out on a mission with a friend!